 Just a few years ago, gaming mouse pads weren’t so different than all the other mouse pads.
 Just get a piece of foam, cover it in fabric and call it day.

-These days, however, the best gaming mouse pads have evolved in ways that no one could have anticipated.
-These MLG tablecloths have evolved to feature new innovations and technologies that will blow your mind.
-They may follow the same general design that mouse pads have for the last couple decades, but now they can include things like Qi wireless charging, so you’ll never have to search your apartment for a charging cable ever again.
+However, in 2018, the best gaming mouse pads have evolved in ways that no one would have imagined.
+These MLG tablecloths have evolved to feature new technologies and innovations that will blow your mind.
+They may follow the same general design that the best mouse pads have had for the last 20 years, but now they include features like Qi wireless charging, so you can kiss goodbye to charging cables.

 1. Corsair MM600